HeikoBecker/HeikoBecker.github.io/_posts/2019-07-31-Getting-fastmath-right.md

 like [CompCert](https://compcert.inria.fr) or [CakeML](https://cakeml.org).
 <!--more-->

-In our paper recent [CAV paper](http://i-cav.org/2019), we introduce a new semantics for floating-point programs in verified compilers, called *Icing*[^1].
+In our recent [CAV paper](http://i-cav.org/2019), we introduce a new semantics for floating-point programs in verified compilers, called *Icing*[^1].
 Icing semantics have three key ideas: